isc-projects/bind9/doc/notes/notes-9.16.14.rst

 - Previously, a memory leak could occur when ``named`` failed to bind a UDP socket to a network interface.
 This has been fixed.
 [GL #2575]

-- When dumping the cache to file, TTLs were being increased with ``max-stale-ttl``.
-Also the comment above stale RRsets could have nonsensical values if the RRset was still marked a stale but the ``max-stale-ttl`` has passed (and is actually an RRset awaiting cleanup).
-Both issues have now been fixed.
-[GL #389] [GL #2289]

-- ``named`` would overwrite a zone file unconditionally when it recovered from a corrupted journal.
-[GL #2623]

-- With ``dnssec-policy``, when creating new keys also check for keyid conflicts between the new keys too.
-[GL #2628]